AnimatorPro/Animator-DOS/README.markdown

 of this program and hopefully improve and modify it for future and current users, many of whom still find it very useful and fun.

-More info at [the Animator Pro project homepage][1]

-[1]: http://animatorpro.org "Animator Pro project homepage"

 This Branch Demonstrates How To Build Using Tools from MS-DOS Repo
 ------------------------------------------------------------------
 This branch modifies an older version (commit